 Even so, it wasn’t a perfect fit.
 Much of the original Weathering the Storm focused on institutions whose crises were due more to internal mismanagement than to external threats — a situation that is largely reversed today.
 And most of that study focused on avoiding a crisis rather than surviving one – hardly appropriate advice to institutions facing a pandemic.
-Recognizing these differences, CFI — this time in partnership with e-MFP — launched Weathering the Storm II to seek out cases that are more relevant to today’s situation.
+Recognizing these differences, CFI — this time in partnership with e-MFP and Mastercard Center for Inclusive Growth — launched Weathering the Storm II to seek out cases that are more relevant to today’s situation.

 The new project includes five case studies from around the world that highlight challenges that were not extensively featured in its predecessor publication.
 These cases examine institutions that were beset more by external challenges than internal mismanagement, and some of them feature institutions that survived exceptionally high levels of credit losses.

 Surviving the immediate danger is only the start of a multi-year journey.